 What are the options for parking?

-We have five reserved parking spots in the gravel lot across the street from our entrance.
+We have seven reserved parking spots in the gravel lot across the street from our entrance.
 These are marked with Float Milwaukee reserved signs.
 Additionally, street parking is all around us.
 It is unlimited and free all the way down Freshwater Way, and free but limited to two or three hours on 2nd Street and Pittsburgh.

 Are there any specials going on?